az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-FACILITATOR-SCRIPT.md

 "The purpose of today’s meeting is to review the accessibility program structure, confirm the decisions that affect scope and release planning, and agree on the first wave of work.
 We are not starting implementation today.
 We are making sure the work is organized correctly before implementation begins."

+Suggested framing note for the facilitator:

+"The recommended approach is intentionally targeted.
+We should start with the changes that create immediate, noticeable improvement for users on common journeys, then use the broader program structure to sequence the deeper work responsibly."

 ## Section-by-Section Talking Points

 ### 1. Program Overview